apache/mxnet/docs/faq/gradient_compression.md

 ## When to Use Gradient Compression

 When training models whose architectures include large fully connected components, it can be helpful to use gradient compression.
-For larger models, the communication cost becomes a major factor.
+For larger models, as well as recurrent neural networks, the communication cost becomes a major factor.
 Such models stand to benefit greatly with gradient compression.

 ### GPU versus CPU